 One of the things I realized early on when I went looking for answers on how to get out of debt, it was going to take significant changes in my behavior to overcome a $109,000 hole my family and I had dug for ourselves.

 Discipline was a word that often surfaced, and others used to describe what it takes to turn your money mindset around.
 Often people make the weight loss comparison to debt reduction.
 If you’ve ever tried to lose a few pounds, you know what it takes to skip over the cookies or make healthy choices when eating, self-control.

-It was why when I started to blog I named my site “Debt Discipline” because I recognized how big of a part the behavior piece was in personal finance.
-The math part is fairly easy, breaking bad habits is something total different.
+It was why when I started to blog, and I named my site “Debt Discipline” because I recognized how big of a part the behavior piece was in personal finance.
+The math part is relatively easy; breaking bad habits is something totally different.

 Getting out of Debt Steps